-Set up the ‘Create Checklist’ action in Zapier
+Set up the ‘Run Workflow’ action in Zapier

 To connect Process Street to Zapier, you’ll need an API key.
 You can generate an API key by clicking here, or by going to the Settings & API tab in your Process Street organization.

-When your ITGlue webhook receives a notification, Zapier picks that up and triggers a Process Street checklist.
-Click save, and move onto the template.
+When your ITGlue webhook receives a notification, Zapier picks that up and triggers a Process Street workflow run.
+Click Save, and move onto the workflow.

-If you don’t already have a process for SSL certificate renewal, you can use this one!
+If you don’t already have a workflow for SSL certificate renewal, you can use this one!

-With that in your Process Street account, you can now configure the next step to run a checklist from that specific template when the webhook is notified:
+With that in your Process Street account, you can now configure the next step to run that workflow when the webhook is notified:

-Feel free to name the checklist whatever you want, but it’s good practice to pull in the date from step 1 so in the future you can easily see when the checklist was triggered.
+Feel free to name the workflow run whatever you want, but it’s good practice to pull in the date from step 1 so in the future, you can easily see when the workflow run was triggered.

-You can also add users to the checklist so it notifies whoever is responsible and adds a task to their inbox.
+You can also assign users to the workflow run so it notifies whoever is responsible and adds a task to their inbox.

-To finish up, make sure Zapier is fully able to test both steps, and that you’re able to trigger a checklist in Process Street by testing the notification.
+To finish up, make sure Zapier is fully able to test both steps, and that you’re able to trigger a workflow run in Process Street by testing the notification.